jpretired/wp-prirucka-wt/wp-content/plugins/google-language-translator/readme.txt

 Yes!
 Add the "notranslate" class to the HTML element containing your text.
 For example, the following text will be excluded from translation: <span class="notranslate">Hello World!</span>

 == Changelog ==
+= 6.0.8 =
+* Tested with new WordPress 5.6 version
+* Ground up rebuild of our Translation Proxy cloud network for paid customers, now page translations are 3x faster on average.
+    - New proprietary spec-compliant HTML parser which is 8x faster than PHP SimpleHTMLDom library used by TranslatePress Multilingual and Weglot Translate plugins
+    - In case of invalid HTML, it will be fixed after page translation
+    - New caching layer to cache translated pages, previously only original pages were cached
+    - Optimized caching with option to clear all original and translated page caches
+    - Better error reporting
+    - New top of the line hardware with Intel Xeon multi-core processors with up to 5 Ghz clock speed

 = 6.0.7 =
 * Servers list updated, minor changes